Wizard: User Guide

 - When you must generate the application again, simply provide the custom changes file and these will be automatically added to the project after the generation is complete.

-- You can, of course, repeat the same cycle multiple time.
+- You can, of course, repeat the same cycle multiple times.
 Edit the project any number of times and then save the custom changes.
 Remember to include the latest saved changes every time you generate.

 <PRMLCONFIG CONFIG="RRML">